Hawaii Braces For Hurricane Lane, Now A Category 5

 The service said hurricane conditions are expected within the warning area, in Hawaii County, on Thursday, while tropical storm conditions would affect the "watch" area starting Thursday.

-Flash flooding and landslides are expected, with total rain accumulations of 10 to 15 inches, while certain areas in Hawaii may be deluged with more than 20 inches of rain.
+Flash flooding and landslides are expected, with total rain accumulations of 10 to 15 inches forecast; certain areas in Hawaii may be deluged with more than 20 inches of rain.
 "Large and potentially damaging surf" will affect exposed shorelines facing the west, south and east, the NWS said.

 Hawaii Public Radio has a rundown of emergency phone numbers and guides for Hawaii residents preparing for the storm.

-The County of Hawaii's mayor, Harry Kim, declared a state of emergency on the Big Island effective Tuesday morning.
+Hawaii County Mayor Harry Kim declared a state of emergency on the Big Island effective Tuesday morning.

 Gov. David Ige signed an emergency proclamation Tuesday to "provide relief for disaster damages, losses and suffering" caused by the hurricane.
 It declares counties of "Hawai'i, Maui, Kalawao, Kaua'i and the City and County of Honolulu disaster areas for the purpose of implementing emergency management functions," his office said.